-Since the four electricity (grid) systems are independent from each other, reference emission factors are calculated for each system.
-In order to identify the reference emission factor of each grid in a conservative and simple manner to secure net emission reductions, the emission factors in this methodology are established by an operating margin that is calculated using emission factors of power plants including LCMR resources.
+Since the three grid systems are independent from each other, reference emission factors are calculated for each system.
+To identify the reference emission factor of each grid in a conservative and simple manner to secure net emission reductions, the emission factors in this methodology are established by an operating margin that is calculated using emission factors of power plants including LCMR resources.

-Conservative emission factor of LCMR power plant is set as zero, and conservative emission factors of fossil fuel power plants are calculated using the following equation:
+Conservative emission factor of LCMR power plants is set as zero, and conservative emission factors of fossil fuel power plants are calculated using the following equation: